 Reshma Shamasunder has served as Executive Director of the California Immigrant Policy Center since 2003.
 Under Reshma’s leadership, CIPC has helped to advance several successful campaigns at the state level, including preserving important health and human service programs, supporting survivors of human trafficking and domestic violence, stalling abusive employment verification practices, and furthering important immigrant integration efforts.
 Reshma currently serves on the board of Health Access California and previously served as co-chair of the South Asian Network in Los Angeles.
 Reshma was most recently an inaugural fellow with the Rockwood Fellowship for a New California, a leadership program for California’s immigrant rights leaders.
 She was previously Director of Benefits Policy and Government Affairs at the Massachusetts Immigrant and Refugee Advocacy Coalition, and also worked for several years on child labor issues in India.
 Reshma holds a Bachelors Degree from UCLA and a Masters in City Planning from the Massachusetts Institute of Technology (MIT).

 Ronald Coleman is CIPC's Government Affairs Manager, based in Sacramento.
 Formerly, Ronald was the Legislative and Policy Director for the Association of Community Organizations for Reform Now (ACORN), and most recently with the Alliance of Californians for Community Empowerment (ACCE).
 He has over 8 years experience advocating on a wide-range of issues to protect the interests of low income communities and working families.
 Ronald has received his Juris Doctorate from Southern University Law Center, and his BA in Political Science from Xavier University of Louisiana in New Orleans.
 Ronald is also a member of the State Bar of New Jersey.

-Gabriela Villareal is the Policy Manager based in CIPC's Oakland office.
+Gabriela Villareal is the Policy Manager based in CIPC's Los Angeles office.
 Previously, she was the Immigration Advocacy Policy Coordinator for the New York Immigration Coalition and also worked for Safe Horizon’s Anti-Trafficking Program as the Training and Advocacy Director.
 She is an Opportunity Agenda 2012 Communications Institute Fellow.
 Gabriela served as a board member of the National Asian Pacific American Women's Forum and is a recipient of the King County Coalition against Domestic Violence "Take Action" Award.